hertie-data-science-lab/ds01-infra/TODO/_TODO.md

         - Add to /etc/docker/daemon.json:        {"userns-remap": "default"} NB I did NOT do this, complicates gpu pids -> instead use cgroups....
         - currently if run through Dev Containers then it all works, but if run through `container run` which calls `mlc-create` then it doesn't display properly,
 - [ ] aesthetics: remove the last part: "[pset3_delete] exists and will be opened. > [pset3_delete] container already running. > [pset3_delete] opening shell to container... > (REMOVE FROM HERE:) To run a command as administrator (user "root"), use "sudo <command>". > See "man sudo_root" for details."
+- [ ] `container run` to list table of users' containers with their basic stats -> make selection

 - [ ] when INSIDE a container, make `alias-list` list all the available commands INSIDE container (just as alias-list lists availbale host commands when OUTSIDE container)
 - [ ] TODO: INTEGRATE DEV CONTAINERS INTO SCRIPTS / WIZARDS